hopernguyen/DCGAN-for-classification-of-house-numbers/README.md

 10      | 30.4             | 20.67        | 55.55

-See GAN Presentation file for more detail
+See Presentation file for more detail